cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * ChainIDContractReceitpStateRoot= hamt_put()
 ```
 ## A One miner receives GraphSync request from a relay.
 Miner does not know which peer requesting them, because the relay shields the peers.
-Two types of requests: chainIDContractReceiptStateRoot and file.
+Two types of requests: chainIDContractResultStateRoot and file.
 In the random walk on relay, no recursively switching on relay, it relies on top random working, which is based on Kademlia distance.
-### A.1 for future ContractReceiptStateRoot
+### A.1 for future ContractResultStateRoot
 ```
 1. Receive the ChainID from a graphRelaySync call
-2. If active on this chain, return: the future contractReceiptStateRoot for this chain, which is generated in B hamt_put
+2. If active on this chain, return: the future contractResultStateRoot for this chain, which is generated in B hamt_put
 ```
 ### A.2 For file relay, from a file downloader running a graphRelaySync（ relay, peer, chainID, cid, selector).
 File content trie is ***another trie*** called FileRoot in AMT/contractJSON, that is cross chain existing.